-By 1833 he was working for the American Fur Company and the following year, became the Upper Missouri Indian Agent.
+By 1833 he was working for the American Fur Company and the following year, he became the Upper Missouri Indian Agent.
 When William Clark died in 1838, Pilcher was appointed by President Martin Van Buren to take his position as the US Superintendent of Indian Affairs at St. Louis, Missouri, a position he held until September 1841.

 He died at St. Louis, Missouri on June 5, 1843.
 He was first buried at Christ Church Cemetery, however, when it closed a friend had his remains reinterred at Bellefontaine Cemetery.

 Joshua Pilcher was believed to have been wealthy at his death, as he owned real estate and more than 150 slaves.
 However, his relatives were surprised at his will, which did not mention most of his holdings.
 The family was never able to solve the estate issues.
 Pilcher’s wealth is in question though as we have found no clear source that he ever owned slaves.

 © Kathy Weiser-Alexander, updated August 2021.